-GYN exams are an integral part of a woman's comprehensive health care.
+Regardless of your sexual orientation or whether you are sexually active, GYN exams are an integral part of a woman's comprehensive health care.
 GYN exams are not only for sexually active women and are not only for heterosexual women.
-ALL women, regardless of their sexual orientation or their level of sexual activity, should have regular GYN exams.
+ALL women, regardless of their sexual orientation or their level of sexual activity, should begin having annual GYN exams at age 21.
 GYN exams allow women to maintain an up-to-date knowledge of their reproductive health, to become familiar with what is normal for their body and in turn to be able to identify future health problems.

 Having regular GYN exams can:

 - Detect cancers such as cervical, uterine and breast cancer at an early and potentially more treatable stage

 - Detect sexually transmitted infections (STIs) before they cause infertility or other damage

 - Provide health care before, during and after pregnancy

 You also want to visit your medical provider for a GYN exam if you are experiencing: